 Meal and Snack Ideas for Your 1 to 3 Year Old Child

-What foods do I offer my child to eat?
+What foods should I offer my child?

 What are some snack ideas for my child?

-- Grated or small cubes of cheese with whole grain crackers
+- Grated or small cubes of cheese with whole grain crackers and cut-up grapes

 What are some meal ideas for my child?